mapl/documentation/rewrite_rules.rst

     rule1,rule2

 Separate each rule by a comma.
-As of now, only :code:`add_image_title` is available, but later other rules could be added.
+As of now, only :code:`add_image_title` is available.
+Of course, other rules could be added later.